Mishcon de Reya page structure

 The figures show that as of 1 January 2023:

-• HMRC is conducting 9 investigations into the corporate criminal offence with no charging decisions yet being made.
+• HMRC is conducting nine investigations into the corporate criminal offence with no charging decisions yet being made.

 • A further 26 live opportunities are currently under review with 77 opportunities having been rejected.

 HMRC also revealed that these live matters span 11 separate business sectors and straddle all of HMRC's customer groups.
-The business sectors involved include the accountancy sector, labour provision, transport and software providers.
+The business sectors involved include recruitment services, accountancy, transport and IT.

-The publication by HMRC follows news last week that the Government intends to introduce wider failure to prevent offences as part of the Economic Crime & Corporate Transparency Bill currently in Parliament.
-The introduction of such new criminal offences - including the failure to prevent fraud, false accounting and money laundering - would represent the most wide reaching and significant reform of corporate criminal liability and governance not seen since the introduction of the Bribery Act 2010.
-With corporate entities clearly in the legislature’s sights, it would seem prudent for action to be taken sooner rather than later to review existing procedures and make sure they are fit for purpose.
+In the past month, the Government has announced (under pressure from its backbenchers) that it intends to incorporate further new offences modelled on the Bribery Act 2010 and Criminal Finances Act 2017 into the Economic Crime & Corporate Transparency Bill currently in Parliament.
+The new offences proposed are to include the failure to prevent fraud, false accounting and money laundering by persons acting for or on behalf of a company.
+This would represent the most wide reaching and significant reform of corporate criminal liability and governance not seen since the introduction of the Bribery Act 2010.

-In September 2022, Mishcon co-edited and authored various chapters of the First Edition of the Global Investigations Review Guide to Compliance, which sets out compliance risks and best practice and is available here.
+In September 2022, Mishcon de Reya co-edited and authored various chapters of the First Edition of the Global Investigations Review Guide to Compliance, which sets out compliance risks and best practice, including a specific chapter addressing supply chain and ESG risks.

 How can we help you?